Why Pranayama Needs To Be a Part of Your Daily Yoga Self-care Practice

 - When the inhalation is complete, swallow the breath and perform Jalandhara Bandha (a chin lock).

 - Retain the breath inside for as long as you are comfortable.
 In the initial stages of your pranayama practice you don’t need to include breath retention.

 Add this to the practice when you feel comfortable holding your breath.
 Release the chin lock (Jalandhara Bandha) and exhale.
 Your exhalation through your nostrils should make an ocean wave sound due to your contracting the larynx.
 This is one round of ujjayi pranayama.
 There are many variations of ujjayi pranayama.
 These can also be incorporated into your practice as well.

 When to Practice Ujjayi Pranayama?

 Practice 10 rounds of ujjayi pranayama each morning, and experience all the benefits discussed and more.
 This pranayama technique is a great addition to your current yoga (asana) practice or on its own.
 The more you practice, the easier it is to simply relax and just breathe.

-By simply breathing this way, you practice the perfect balance between your mind and your body; by exhaling and inhaling fully, completely, consciously.
+Furthermore, by simply breathing this way, you practice the perfect balance between your mind and your body; by exhaling and inhaling fully, completely, and consciously.
 Focusing on the breath will help to bring about a sense of calmness and clarity throughout your day.

 Share this blog with your friends!
 If you have any thoughts or comments get in touch with us – we’d love to hear from you!